-Truly speaking, there are tons of really amazing coffees that can be made using cold brew.
+Honestly, there are tons of really amazing coffees that can be made using cold brew.
 Once you get a hang of it, it would be tough to go back to the world of espresso and Moka pots.
+We definitely believe so.

 I have tried to make this guide as comprehensible as possible and have poured my heart into it.
 I hope this would be stepping stone into cold-brewing your own coffee.
 Do share your experiences with us via Instagram or in the comments below.

 Lastly, if you like this guide, please share it with your friends or anybody who you think might be interested.
 We need a lot of love from you guys.